 The third question (table discussion) asked what specific initiatives could be undertaken to tackle some of the challenges raised in the preceding session.
 These are ideas that will be taken forward by Good Food Oxford in the Local Food Economy workgroup in 2016.

 A report and results from the workshop can be found here.
-If you have any comments or additions, please email us using the ‘contacts’ page.

 If you would like to be part of the Good Food Oxford working group tackling the challenges to local food manufacturing through initiatives arising from the workshop, please email email@example.com.